piacenti/sandboxed-network-monitor/README.md

 ## Pre-requisites

 You should have both docker and docker-compose installed.
+For the browser (otpional) you need to have support for X11 (should be present on Linux, Xquartz for Mac and Xming for Windows).

 ## Running